• Ask Aino

 Chat with us

-If you open a chat in the online bank and Aino doesn’t know the answer, you’ll be able to continue the chat with an adviser during the corporate department’s opening hours.
+If you open a chat from the online bank and Aino doesn't know the answer, you'll have the option to continue chatting with an adviser during the business centre's opening hours.

-Here you can book a telephone or video meeting with, among other things, start-up advisers, insurance or financing for tips and sparring.
+Here you can book a telephone or video meeting with, amongst others, start-up pilot, insurance or financing for tips and guidance.

-Questions related to online banking and the status of cases should be directed to the phone or chat.
+Questions related to online banking and case status should be directed to telephone or chat.

 Footer navigation